-Before accepting a project, take time to learn more about the prospect, which allows you to better tailor your services to their needs.
-It’s also a good idea to go the extra mile when communicating with them.
+Before accepting a project, take time to learn more about the prospective client so you can better tailor your services to their needs.
+Do your best to go the extra mile when communicating with them.
 Instead of an email, consider a video chat so both parties have a chance to talk face to face.
-Doing so builds trust and credibility, making it easier for you to close the deal.
+By building trust and credibility, you make it easier to close the deal.

-It might be tempting to jump right into the first offer you receive, but be careful not to run into bad clients who are looking to exploit your services.
+You might be tempted to accept the first offer you receive, but be careful not to run into bad clients who are looking to exploit your services.